chrissimpkins/ink/README.md

 ##### CSS template file

-The CSS template is available on the path `hack.css.in` in this example; however, it is possible to store the template file remotely on a server where it is accessible by GET request and use the URL in place of the local file path to accomplish the same local text file render as demonstrated in this example.
+The CSS template is available on the local file path `hack.css.in` in this example; however, it is possible to store the template file remotely on a server where it is accessible by GET request and use the URL in place of the local file path to accomplish the same local text file render as demonstrated in this example.

 ```css
 /*!